English Football after 2000. Greed, greed & more greed.

-The new Wembley Stadium having been paid for by the British Tax Payer and National Lottery charities, at a cost of approx. £120 million.
+The new Wembley Stadium was paid for by the British Tax Payer and National Lottery charities, at a cost of approx. £120 million.

 Reports emerged that the F.A had agreed to sell Wembley Stadium for between £500m -£600million.
 Was Wembley Stadium ever in the ownership of the F.A?
 Was it ever theirs to sell?

 The F.A Cup

 The F.A Cup is the oldest and most prestigious national footballing competition in the world, but has now declined into being a Mickey Mouse competition.

 With the ever changing sponsors and re-naming, the competition has lost it’s global recognition.
 The F.A Cup will probably never regain it’s lost standing or credibility.
 There is now concern as to the very future of the competition.
 Disgraceful.